 Recommended Courses and Skills

-Students need to read at the tenth grade level.
+Students need to read at the eleventh grade level.
 TABE testing is required.

 Helpful Personal Attributes

 Students should be able to work as a team or individually, be able to multitask, work well under pressure and have critical thinking ability.
 Students should have good written and oral communication skills.